daniel-duke/2D-dispersion/README.md

 # 2D-Dispersion

-This code contains three primary functionalities
+This code contains three primary functionalities:

-- Generating datasets of possible metamaterial geometries.
+- Generating datasets of metamaterial geometries.

 - Calculating the dispersion curves and/or surfaces of the geometry datasets.